 The likelihood is that, in the future, more donor funding will be channelled through commercial PbR contracts.
 In 2017, 14 per cent of DFID’s spending was through commercial contracts and this percentage is set to grow over the coming years

 .
 The EU has committed to using more PbR contracts, along with an increasing number of institutional donors in Germany, France, Denmark, Norway and Italy

 .
 In a world where there are no longer certainties in donor or public funding streams, commercial contracting is too big an opportunity to miss out on.

 2. How do we manage the funding process?

-Grants predominantly are prefunded and are focused and guided by compliance to the terms of reference.
-Commercial contracting is different, contracts are driven by the best value offer to fulfil the pre-defined scope of work and paid upon completion.
+Grants are predominantly prefunded and are focused and guided by compliance with the terms of reference.
+Commercial contracting is different, contracts are driven by the best value offer to fulfil the pre-defined scope of work and are paid upon completion.
 This has far ranging consequences for the management of commercial contracts.
 There are differences in the way contracts are negotiated, there are different pricing and costing mechanisms as well as very different reporting mechanisms.

 The good news is that many organisations already possesses many of the skills and processes necessary to work in commercial contracting, they just need to be realigned.